 - Call 911 For Immediate Assistance – You know yourself and your situation better than anyone.
 Trust your instincts and call for help if you feel you are in danger.

-- Contact the National Human Trafficking Resource Center – The NHTH operates a 24-hour hotline and can be reached by phone at 1-888-373-7888, by texting HELP to BeFree (233733), or by chat to talk about your needs, your options, and the resources they have available to help you.
+- Contact the National Human Trafficking Hotline – The NHTH operates a 24-hour hotline and can be reached by phone at 1-888-373-7888, by texting HELP to BeFree (233733), or by chat to talk about your needs, your options, and the resources they have available to help you.

 - Contact the National Runaway Safeline – If you are a teen and in need of confidential help and assistance, call 1-800-786-2929 or text 66008.